 *Update* I now recommend people pick up the $13 Half-Pack lid when purchasing their Pax 2.
-It lowers draw resistance and allows you to use a half loaded oven (.15-.20grams) efficiently now.
+It lowers draw resistance and allows you to use a half-loaded oven (.15-.20grams) efficiently now.

 Pax 2 Vaporizer Comparisons

 The Firefly 2+ is one of the best “pure convection” portable vaporizers currently on the market.
 It’s definitely not as stealthy or lightweight as the Pax 2 but the Firefly 2 Plus is my highest rated portable vaporizer for vapor quality (taste, temp, vapor production).
 It also heats up in 5-7 seconds including pre-heat so you can get in a quick session while you’re on the go.

-Crafty ($279) – The Crafty vaporizer is a good option if you need to stay portable but want more temp control and less draw resistance.
-The Crafty comes with a pretty hefty price tag but it’s definitely one of the easiest to use and one of the most consistent portable vapes I’ve tested.
+The Crafty+ vaporizer is a good option if you need to stay portable but want more temp control and less draw resistance.
+The Crafty Plus comes with a pretty hefty price tag but it’s definitely one of the easiest to use and one of the most consistent portable vapes I’ve tested.
 No learning techniques or packing techniques.
 Just load what you want, take your draw, and go.

 Should you buy the Pax 2 vaporizer?

-It is my favorite outdoor activity vape because it works perfect for use out on the ski hills, while mountain biking or doing some hiking.
+It is my favorite outdoor activity vape because it works perfect for use out on the ski hills, while mountain biking, or doing some hiking.
 It’s very easy to operate and it works well in both single and group settings.

 Now that it has been heavily priced dropped down to $149 I think the Pax 2 is a really strong value.